Bhesh Bahadur Thapa: Personal life

 He is married to Dr. Rita Thapa, a public health specialist.
 He has a son and two daughters.
 His son Bhaskar Thapa a tunnel engineer was a lead designer of the Caldecott Tunnel Fourth Bore.
-His elder daughter Tejshree Thapa, a human rights lawyer, lived in the Netherlands before passing away at the age of 52 in March, 2019.
+His elder daughter Tejshree Thapa, a human rights lawyer, lived in the Netherlands before dying at the age of 52 in March 2019.
 He has two grandsons Barun and Siddhant, through daughter-in-law Sumira Thapa, as well as a granddaughter, aged 19, through Tejshree.
 His youngest daughter Manjushree Thapa is an English language author.